Utilities may keep rising, but investors should tread carefully

 In the final week of the year utility-focused funds attracted a record inflow of more than $2.02 billion, according to Thomson Reuters’ Lipper service.
 Those funds now have about $24.6 billion in assets, compared with $16.5 billion at the beginning of 2014.

-That has boosted valuations sharply: The sector's forward price-to-earnings ratio is now about 17.4 compared with 16.1 for the broader S&P 500 .SPX.
+That has boosted valuations sharply: The sector’s forward price-to-earnings ratio is now about 17.4 compared with 16.1 for the broader S&P 500.
 Brad Sorensen, director of market and sector analysis at Charles Schwab, said investors buying utilities as a substitute for bonds should be wary.

 “My concern for investors chasing yield out there is that we could get a pretty quick turn around if you get a little upward momentum in yields in the fixed-income side,” he said.